23012238/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ---
 ## AIM
-To evaluate and compare the effectiveness of prompting techniques (zero-shot, few-shot, chain-of-thought, role-based) across different AI platforms (e.g., ChatGPT, Gemini, Claude, Copilot) in a specific task: text summarization.
+To evaluate and compare the effectiveness of different prompting strategies (zero-shot, few-shot, chain-of-thought, and role-based) on multiple AI platforms (ChatGPT, Gemini, Claude, Copilot) for summarizing a 500-word article about “Introduction to Artificial Intelligence”.
+This helps understand how prompt design influences summary quality across platforms.

 ## Scenario:
 You are part of a content curation team for an educational platform that delivers quick summaries of research papers to undergraduate students.
 Your task is to summarize a 500-word technical article on "The Basics of Blockchain Technology" using multiple AI platforms and prompting strategies.